Romain-Dubuc/adeo-optimeeze-test/README.md

 ### Services

-The `services` directory contains all methods to filter and to count the data
+The `services` directory contains all methods to filter/count the data and the method to check parameters

 ### Tests